 Overall, SEC activity has slumped over the past decade in both enforcement and disclosure review and political priorities do not seem to be the driving factor.
 Some have indicated that the SEC is short-staffed.
 On the other hand, the SEC’s budget has increased by more than 60 percent since 2010.
 The question then is why?
 Where is the SEC putting its resources now, if not towards enforcement or disclosure review?
 As we look to 2022, we need an agency that is ready to protect investors in an unusual market environment where retail capital is more likely to be at risk.

-[If you work at the SEC and you’re reading this…we’d love to help….]
 About us: Bedrock AI extracts red flags from SEC filings based on learned associations with downside outcomes.
-Our institutional dashboard analyzes annual and quarterly statements, 8-Ks, prospectuses (and soon - and SEC comment letters) for over 8,000 tickers.
+Our institutional dashboard analyzes annual and quarterly statements, 8-Ks, prospectuses and SEC comment letters for over 8,000 tickers.
 We process filings and render analysis in real-time.
 Connect with us on Twitter